sercankulcu/sercankulcu.github.io/_pencils/2026-03-20-eberhard-faber-mongol-482.md

 That survival is part of its collecting interest.

+## Same Model Number Is Not the Same Pencil

 It also creates a warning: “same model number” does not mean “same pencil.”

 Core formulation can change.